sssolutiontec/open-source-catalog/docs/dev/k8sClients.md

 Openlens helps you to control of your Kubernetes clusters.
 It remove complexity and provides real time observability, troubleshooting & debugging.
 It runs on your desktop.

 Openlens is the core on which Lens Desktop (paid version) has been created.
-Use below website get SIGNED BINARIES or you can compile it by yourself or use script (see below build section)
+Use below website button to get pre-compiled SIGNED BINARIES for your OS or you can compile it by yourself or use script (see below build section)

 [Website](https://github.com/MuhammedKalkan/OpenLens/releases){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 target="_blank"}
 [Source](https://github.com/lensapp/lens){: .btn .fs-5 .mb-4 .mb-md-0 target="_blank"}